Nivakaran-S/CustomVideoBroadcaster/README.md

 - https://fastapi.tiangolo.com/

 ## 🏁 Final Words
 This project demonstrates how you can bridge the gap between computer vision and real-time applications, creatively mimicking hardware functionality through software.
-It's a practical, real-world application of machine learning, video streaming, and system-level programming — ideal for live video enhancements, privacy, and personalization.
+It's a practical, real-world application of machine learning, video streaming, and system-level programming, ideal for live video enhancements, privacy, and personalization.